Mayi Kuwayu Team

 Postdoctoral Fellow

-Katie Thurber is a non-Indigenous researcher originally from the United States.
-She has lived on Ngunnawal/Ngambri Country since 2011 and has been working with the Mayi Kuwayu Study team since 2016, currently as an NHMRC Early Career Fellow.
+Katie Thurber is a non-Indigenous researcher, raised on Teejop (Ho-Chunk land), Turtle Island.
+She has lived on Ngunnawal/Ngambri Country since 2011 and has been working with the Mayi Kuwayu Study team since 2016.

 She completed her PhD at the ANU on Aboriginal and Torres Strait Islander children’s health, supervised by Ray Lovett.